Introduction

 How Does a Salary Calculator Work?

-A Salary Calculator works by using your inputs (gross salary, tax region, deductions) and processing them through a series of calculations to determine the final amount you will receive after deductions.
+A works by using your inputs (gross salary, tax region, deductions) and processing them through a series of calculations to determine the final amount you will receive after deductions.
 Here are the basic steps that the calculator follows:

 - Input Salary Details: